netbootxyz/netboot.xyz/CONTRIBUTING.md

 # Contributing to netboot.xyz

-Thanks for supporting netboot.xyz, and for considering contributing to the project!
+First of all, thank you for supporting the netboot.xyz community and for considering contributing to the project!

 ## How to Contribute